awsdocs/amazon-eks-user-guide/doc_source/view-kubernetes-resources.md

       kubectl apply -f eks-console-restricted-access.yaml
       ```

-1. Map the [IAMprincipal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) to the Kubernetes user or group in the `aws-auth` `ConfigMap`\.
+1. Map the [IAM principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html) to the Kubernetes user or group in the `aws-auth` `ConfigMap`\.
 You can use a tool such as `eksctl` to update the `ConfigMap` or you can update it manually by editing it\.
 **Important**
 We recommend using `eksctl`, or another tool, to edit the `ConfigMap`\.
 For information about other tools you can use, see [Use tools to make changes to the `aws-auth``ConfigMap`](https://aws.github.io/aws-eks-best-practices/security/docs/iam/#use-tools-to-make-changes-to-the-aws-auth-configmap) in the Amazon EKS best practices guides\.
 An improperly formatted `aws-auth` `ConfigMap` can cause you to lose access to your cluster\.